apollographql/apollo-client/react-docs/source/mutations.md

   props: ({ ownProps, mutate }) => ({
     submit: ({ repoFullName, commentContent }) => mutate({
       variables: { repoFullName, commentContent },

       optimisticResponse: {
         __typename: 'Mutation',
         submitComment: {
           __typename: 'Comment',
-          // Note that we can access the props of the container at `ownProps`
+          // Note that we can access the props of the container at `ownProps` if we
+          // need that information to compute the optimistic response
           postedBy: ownProps.currentUser,
           createdAt: +new Date,
           content: commentContent,